Oi. Eyes on the tie. Look at me. I wear it and I don't care. Trust me? Kazran:

 doesn't have a clue.

-Since it's usually a male item of clothing, a woman wearing a bow-tie is often depicted as either unorthodox or wearing it as part of some skimpier ensemble designed to tease
+As it's usually a male item of clothing, a woman wearing a bow tie is often depicted as either unorthodox or wearing it as part of some skimpier ensemble designed to tease

 (such as the Playboy Bunny